cheshyre/cheshyre.github.io/src/_posts/2017-05-28-vacation-out-west.md

 The Mist Trail and John Muir Trail loop takes the hiker directly past the Vernal Falls and also gives them views of the Nevada Falls and the round part of Half Dome.
 Initially, my plan was to just walk the Mist Trail up and down because the John Muir Trail seemed too long for my liking, but I underestimated exactly how wet I would get from the spray coming from Vernal Falls on the way up.
 This state of being soaked combined with coolness of the cloudy day forced me into walking the John Muir Trail back down.
 This turned out to be fine and probably a lot safer.
 I got fantastic views of the upper valley, with the mountain peaks, waterfalls, and interleaved clouds.
 The John Muir Trail is quite a bit longer and also goes up to a point above Vernal Falls which would not have been necessary for what I had planned.
 I would recommend to people looking to walk the Mist Trail to bring a change of clothes in a waterproof bag.
 The falls will soak you through your raincoat and if you are poorly prepared you might end up in a lot worse shape than I did.
 I fortunately escaped without getting sick, but had it been any colder, windier, or wetter, I would have probably needed to take a couple days to recover.

-Yosemite is an incredibly place and the main thing detracting from that is how big of a tourist attraction it is.
+Yosemite is an incredible place and the main thing detracting from that is how big of a tourist attraction it is.
 There are so many people there, even in the off-season.
 And the more accessible parts of the park are swarming with people that have no idea what they are doing, why they are there, or why it even matters.
 I think Yosemite would benefit from an approach similar to Zion Canyon, where all visitors park at the beginning of the main attraction (Yosemite Valley) and take park service shuttles to various attractions.
 This is unfeasible for a couple reasons in Yosemite's case, the main one being, there is nowhere near the valley to park the number of people that Yosemite currently serves (or even a significant fraction of them).
 I still pains me to know that the most magestic of the USA's parks all suffer from this overcrowding problem, where the noise and activity distract the visitor from the magnitude and greatness of the natural wonder in front of them.
 Honestly, how are you supposed to feel awe when you have a basic white girl talking about her 'gram on your left, a rich, old Australian complaining about how they aren't meeting their schedule behind you, and a choir of babies crying directly to your right?

 # Mono Lake